-This topic provides an overview of the discounts functionality in the Dynamics 365 for Retail.
+This topic provides an overview of the discounts functionality in the Dynamics 365 Retail.
 It explains the properties found on the various discount forms, and best practices for discount management.
 However, this topic does not cover the various discounts types in detail, for example, simple, quantity, mix and match, and threshold discounts.
 These details will be covered in separate topics created for each of these discount types.

-Because retailers require flexible discounting, and discount styles and types vary by retail industry, there are many ways to define discounts in Dynamics 365 for Retail.
-The discounting functionality in Retail was added on top of the existing discount functionality in the core product (Supply Chain Management), resulting in some duplication of functionality.
+Because retailers require flexible discounting, and discount styles and types vary by retail industry, there are many ways to define discounts in Retail.
+The discounting functionality was added on top of the existing discount functionality in the core product (Supply Chain Management), resulting in some duplication of functionality.
 As a result, the discount types can be configured for five different entities: customer, loyalty program, channel, catalog, and affiliations.
 Because of the number of discounting options, it's especially important that you plan and document your discounting strategy.

 Each discount type has a dedicated page that you use to create and manage the discount.
-Dynamics 365 for Retail also has an All discounts page and a Pricing and discounts management workspace, both of which you can use to create a new discount of any type.
+Dynamics 365 Retail also has an All discounts page and a Pricing and discounts management workspace, both of which you can use to create a new discount of any type.

 Discount headers and discount lines

-All retail discounts in Dynamics 365 for Retail have a header and one or more lines.
+All retail discounts have a header and one or more lines.
 All discount types have properties defined on the header and some discount types have additional properties defined per line.
 For example, quantity discounts have quantity tiers.
-People often think about discounts in Dynamics 365 for Retail in terms of the discount header only and assume that all the lines on the discount are related to each other because they share a discount header.
+People often think about discounts in Retail in terms of the discount header only and assume that all the lines on the discount are related to each other because they share a discount header.
 However, this view of retail discounts is too simplistic.
 For simple discounts and quantity discounts, it is more accurate to think of each discount line as an independent discount that shares some properties with the other discount lines.
 In fact, the retail pricing engine evaluates simple and quantity discounts in just this manner.
 Each discount line for simple discounts and quantity discounts is independent.
 For simple discounts, it is easy to understand that each discount line is independent of all other discount lines on the same discount, because there isn't a quantity or amount criterion required to qualify for the discount.
 For quantity discounts, you might think that the lines can be combined to reach the quantity criterion for a discount, but they don't.
 The quantity tiers must be reached independently for each line of a quantity discount.

 When you create discounts, we recommend that you always avoid or minimize overlapping discount lines.
 Overlapping discount lines occur when two or more discount lines in the same discount can be applied to the same product.
 In this case, the retail pricing engine must treat the discount as two or more independent discounts that must then be evaluated against each other to find the best discount amount.
 In addition, it can be difficult for a user to know what the discount will be just by looking at the discount definition.